ZhengyangHu/liana-857/README.md

 ## Main functions
  * infrared tracking<br>
-  this car can track depend on infrared tracking sensor, it is a high-performance way to attach the tracking perpose,
+  this car can track depend on infrared tracking sensor, it is a efficient way to attach the tracking perpose, and also, infrared tracking is a high-reliability method to auto control the little car.